Looking for the best things to do in Santa Barbara?

 Explore El Presidio de Santa Barbara State Historic Park

 Today the complex is a state historic park, and you can explore it on a self-guided tour.
-Two buildings are restorations of the original, while others have been reconstructed.
+Two buildings are restorations of the original structures, while others have been reconstructed.

 Get information on hours and admission for the Santa Barbara Presidio here.